Reading F.C. Under-23s and Academy: History

 The Reading reserves competed in the Capital League between 1995 and 1998 before joining The Football Combination which they played in from 1998 until 2006, excluding the 1999–2000 season.
 With the senior side's promotion to the Premier League in 2006, the reserve team was also promoted to the Premier Reserve League for the 2006–07 season.
 Under future first-team manager Brian McDermott, the reserves finished top of the Southern section and beat Bolton reserves 2–0 to win the overall title in their first season.
 They finished second the following year but were relegated as the first team dropped into the Championship.
 The reserves rejoined the Football Combination following their relegation and remained there until 2010 when they withdrew in order to arrange their own fixtures against a higher level of opposition.

 With the club's application for Category One status under the EPPP, the under-21 and Academy (under-18) teams competed in the new Professional Development League 1 for the 2012–13 season.
 The teams were successful under the new format with the under-18s finishing as runners-up to Fulham in the inaugural competition, and the under-21s winning the first U21 Premier League Cup the following year.

 In July 2022, Reading confirmed that their Academy had lost its Category One status as a result of downsizing during the 2020–21 and 2021–22 seasons due to the COVID-19 pandemic in the United Kingdom, and as a result the club the dropped out of the Premier League 2 Division 2 to the Professional Development League.
-The club also confirmed their intensions to return to a Category One Academy.
+The club also confirmed their intentions to return to a Category One Academy.

-Under-23s
+Under-21s

-The under-23s play their home matches at Hogwood Park, the club's training ground, with four games each season being played at the Madejski Stadium.
+The under-21s play their home matches at Bearwood Park, the club's training ground, with four games each season being played at the Madejski Stadium.
 Three outfield players and one goalkeeper over the age of 23 are allowed to be selected for each fixture, with scholars from the Academy squad also eligible to play.